 You probably heard about Firefox 57, the complete rebuilt version of the popular browser.
 Some of the existing VPN and proxy add-ons are no longer available.
-This post lists 3 (I wish I could find more) free Firefox VPN/proxy addons that still work on Firefox 57.
+This post lists 3 (I wish I could find more) free Firefox VPN/proxy addons that still work on Firefox 57 (and newer versions).

 How is Firefox 57 different?